ombulabs/blog/_posts/2017-02-13-how-to-run-multiple-dependency-builds-on-your-ci-server.markdown

     - (cd ../my-app && bundle exec rake)
 ```

 Obviously, the build will be slower than before because now it's running two projects inside the same build.
-But this ensures you that your dependent projects never crash after doing changes on the engine.
+But this ensures that your dependent projects won't crash after updating the references to the gem (engine).